-[] Cove Cover Sheet: [] For interdisciplinary proposals, ensure all relevant programs are identified. [] Title includes any necessary prefix, e.g., "Collaborative Proposal:." [] For renewal proposals, previous award numbers have been entered. [] Related preliminary proposal number has been entered (if applicable). [] The "Special Exception to the Deadline Date Policy" box has been checked on the NSF Cover Sheet and the requisite Single Copy Document has been provided (if applicable). [] Appropriate box(es) have been checked, and requisite information has been provided. [] Project Summary: [] The Project Summary may ONLY be uploaded as a Supplementary Document if use of special characters is necessary.
-Such Project Summaries must be formatted with separate headings for Overview, Intellectual Merit and Broader Impacts. [] The Project Summary should be written in the third person. [] The Project Summary must not exceed one page. [] Project Description: [] The Project Description must not exceed the 15-page limitation, the limit specified in a specific program solicitation, or the limit provided in the instructions for types of proposals (e.g., RAPID, EAGER and Ideas Lab). [] Project Description contains, as a separate section within the narrative, a section labeled "Broader Impacts". [] Project Description is self-contained, and Uniform Resource Locators (URLs) have not been included. [] Results from Prior NSF Support have been provided for PIs and co-PIs who have received NSF support with a start date in the past five years.
-Results related to Intellectual Merit and Broader Impacts are described under two separate, distinct headings, and are limited to five pages of the Project Description. [] References Cited: [] This section includes bibliographic citations only and does not provide parenthetical information outside of the 15-page Project Description. [] Each reference is in the required format, which may vary according to the norms of the scientific discipline. [] Biographical Sketch(es): [] The content described is in accordance with the instructions, and does not contain additional information beyond that specified.
+[] Cover Cover Sheet: [] For interdisciplinary proposals, ensure all relevant programs are identified. [] Title includes any necessary prefix, e.g., "Collaborative Proposal:." [] For renewal proposals, previous award numbers have been entered. [] Related preliminary proposal number has been entered (if applicable). [] The "Special Exception to the Deadline Date Policy" box has been checked on the NSF Cover Sheet and the requisite Single Copy Document has been provided (if applicable). [] Appropriate box(es) have been checked, and requisite information has been provided. [] If the box for "Funding of an International Branch Campus of a U.S. IHE, including through use of a subaward or consultant arrangement" or "Funding of a Foreign Organization, including through use of a subaward or consultant arrangement" is checked on the Cover Sheet, the name of the applicable country(ies) in the International Activities Country Name(s) box(es) has been provided. [] Project Summary: [] The Project Summary may ONLY be uploaded as a Supplementary Document if use of special characters is necessary.
+Such Project Summaries must be formatted with separate headings for Overview, Intellectual Merit and Broader Impacts. [] The Project Summary must not exceed one page. [] Project Description: [] The Project Description must not exceed the 15-page limitation, the limit specified in a specific program solicitation, or the limit provided in the instructions for types of proposals (e.g., RAPID, EAGER and Ideas Lab). [] Project Description contains, as a separate section within the narrative, a section labeled "Intellectual Merit." [] Project Description contains, as a separate section within the narrative, a section labeled "Broader Impacts". [] Project Description contains the requisite explanation/justification for proposals that include funding to an International Branch Campus of a U.S. IHE or to a foreign organization, including through use of a subaward or consultant arrangement. [] Project Description is self-contained, and Uniform Resource Locators (URLs) have not been included. [] Results from Prior NSF Support have been provided for any PI or co-PI identified on the proposal that has received prior NSF support including: an award with an end date in the past five years; or any current funding including any no cost extensions